 <h3>This is a heading</h3>

-With a bit of HTML, you can link to any part of any post or page on your site.
-This can be great for linking to long pages, or simply saving visitors a bit of time.
+With knowledge of anchor links and a bit of HTML, you can link to any section on any page from anywhere on your site.